ytbryan/emd/README.md

     ```
        get '/markdown', to: 'home#markdown'
     ```
-1. Visit the app at http://localhost:3000/markdown
+1. Finally, visit the markdown view at [http://localhost:3000/markdown](http://localhost:3000/markdown)

 ### A markdown partial

-1. create a partial app/view/home/`_component.html.md`
+1. Create a partial app/view/home/`_component.html.md`

     ```markdown
         ### This is a component